spdx/spdx-3-model/Glossary.md

 A class representing a concept of primary focus within a given domain.

 In a graph or serialized set of instance content this would be the granularity of what would be a node in the graph or a top-level object in the serialization set.
 This is typically similar to the scoping seen in labeled property graphs.

-## Datatype property

-A representation of a relationship between a class (definition or instance) and some literal (string, integer, boolean, etc.) descriptive characterization of the class.

 ## Namespace